tetov/tetov.se/content/posts/network-routes/index.md

 date: 2022-10-16
 draft: false
 image: "taylor-vick-M5tzZtFCOfs-unsplash.jpg"
+imageAlt: "Photo of datacenter by Taylor Vick on Unsplashed"
+imageCaption: 'Photo by <a href="https://unsplash.com/photos/M5tzZtFCOfs">Taylor Vick</a> on <a href="https://unsplash.com/">Unsplash</a>.'
 ---

 Sometimes a route needs to be manually configured in order to reach network nodes behind gateways/firewalls.